-The Complainant and Respondent both have the right to terminate the informal resolution process at any time and proceed with formal resolution.
-Furthermore, the Title IX Coordinator, or designee, may, where, appropriate, terminate or decline to initiate informal resolution, and proceed with formal resolution instead.
-In such cases, statements or disclosures made by the parties in the course of the informal resolution process may be considered in the subsequent formal resolution proceedings.
+The complainant and respondent both have the right to terminate the informal resolution process at any time and proceed with the formal grievance process.
+Furthermore, the Title IX coordinator or designee may, where appropriate, terminate or decline to initiate informal resolution and proceed with formal resolution instead.
+In such cases, statements or disclosures made by the parties in the course of the informal resolution process may be considered in any subsequent formal proceedings.